-The medical expertise of this specialist has caused a dramatic expansion of the role of the anesthesiologist.
-Historically, anesthesiologists have been known primarily as physicians who administer anesthesia to alleviate pain and suppress consciousness of the patient undergoing surgery.
+Anesthesiologists are doctors with a wide variety of roles throughout the hospital.
+Historically, anesthesiologists have been known primarily as physicians who administer anesthesia to alleviate pain and suppress consciousness of the patient undergoing surgery (general anesthesia).
 Today, anesthesiologists also provide medical care and consultations in many other settings and situations in addition to the operating room.
+In addition to general anesthesia, anesthesiologists provide pain relief for patients having children, twilight sedation for minor procedures, and perform targeted nerve injections for pain control during and after surgery (regional anesthesia).

 The anesthesiologist is a perioperative physician ("peri" meaning "all-around") who provides medical care to each patient through his or her surgical experience.
 This includes medically evaluating the patient before surgery (preoperative), consulting with the surgical team, providing pain control and support of life functions during surgery (intraoperative), supervising care after surgery (postoperative) and medically discharging the patient from the recovery unit.